Robert C. Davidson: Career

 After moving to Baltimore, Davidson started working for Daniel Miller & Co. as a shipping clerk.
-He got promoted to confidential clerk, and was promoted again in January 1877 to a partner of the firm.
+He was promoted to confidential clerk, and was promoted again in January 1877 to a partner of the firm.
 With Daniel Miller, he worked as a merchant and manufacturer.

 Davidson was a Democrat.
 He had not held public office when he ran for Mayor of Baltimore in 1889.
 His candidacy was backed by "The Business Men's Democratic Association" and he easily defeated incumbent Ferdinand C. Latrobe for the Democratic nomination.
 He defeated Major Alexander Shaw, the Fusion (Republican and Independent Democrat) candidate, and Edward Eichelberger, the Prohibition candidate.
 He served as mayor from November 20, 1889, to November 18, 1891.
 During his administration, the operation of overhead cable streetcars began.
-Also, the harbor was deepened and regulations were tightened on the sale of perishable foods.
+Also, the harbor was deepened, and regulations were tightened regarding the sale of perishable foods.

 After serving as mayor, Davidson was elected president of the Baltimore Trust and Guarantee Company.
-He served in this role for 14 years, until resigned from the role in January 1905.
+He served in this role for 14 years, until he resigned from the role in January 1905.
 In May 1905, Davidson severed all business relations in Baltimore and moved to Hastings-on-Hudson, New York.
 He became a broker and financier in New York City.

 Davidson served as director of the Western National Bank.